prothales/recipes/desserts/Banana-Bread.md

 ### cooking

-- putt it in the oven for 65min
+- put it in the oven for 65min
 - check then every 10 min to see if it cooked through
 - after it comes ut of the oven wait 2 hours and don't touch it
 - remove from baking form